 Safety.
 Built in.

+The best way to keep your Mac secure is to run the latest software.
 When new updates are available, OS X sends you a notification.
 Just accept the updates with a click and they download automatically.
 OS X checks for new updates every day, so it’s easy to always have the latest and safest version.

 Gatekeeper makes it safer to download apps by protecting you from inadvertently installing malicious software on your Mac.
 The safest place to download apps for your Mac is the Mac App Store.
 Apple reviews each app before it’s accepted by the store, and if there’s ever a problem with an app, Apple can quickly remove it from the store.
 When you download software from any other place on the Internet, Gatekeeper makes that safer too.
 Developers can get a unique Developer ID from Apple and use it to digitally sign their apps.
 The Developer ID allows Gatekeeper to block apps created by malware developers and to verify that apps haven’t been tampered with.
 If an app was developed by an unknown developer — one with no Developer ID — Gatekeeper can keep your Mac safe by blocking the app from being installed.